-Western Michigan University's integrative holistic health and wellness program offers graduate certificate program, specialty certificates, and an undergraduate minor.
+Western Michigan University's integrative holistic health and wellness program offers a graduate certificate (18 credit hours), four specialty graduate certificates ( 9 credit hours each), and an undergraduate minor.
 The curricula:

 - Incorporate both didactic and experiential learning.

 - Provide a foundation in the integrative holistic health and wellness concept.

 - Support methods of putting knowledge into practice.